risgovin/CoinMarketCapTest/README.md

-# CoinMarketCap FrontEnd and Backend Tests
+# CoinMarketCapTest: FrontEnd and Backend Tests
 ## Created by Rishabh Govindraj

 #### to run all tests